Fiona-Nyadero/TafSIRI/README.md

  * Commit your changes (git commit -am 'Add new feature').
  * Push to the branch (git push origin feature/improvement).
  * Create a new Pull Request.
- * Related Projects:
+### Related Projects:
- * Check out these related projects:
+ #### Check out these related projects:
+What Your Code Repository Says About You
+Awesome List of READMEs

 ## Inspiration:
 Growing up in a diverse urban community there is a huge importance of community engagement in shaping architectural projects.
 The journey into public service further highlighted the challenges facing public participation in Kenya.
 Witnessing infrastructural developments lacking user-centered design and input from the community sparked the idea for TafSIRI.